adoptium/blog.adoptium.net/content/blog/using-jlink-in-dockerfiles/index.md

 ## What about JRE base images?

-The Eclipse Temurin project is currently planning on producing JRE images for version 8, these will be [available soon](https://adoptium.net/releases.html?variant=openjdk8&jvmVariant=hotspot).
+The Eclipse Temurin project produces JRE images for version 8.
 For JDK 11+ it is possible to use `jlink` and produce a custom runtime that works directly with your application:

 ```dockerfile
 # Example of custom Java runtime using jlink in a multi-stage container build